hugglesfox/pcode-style-guide/README.md

 DISPLAY "Hello World"
 ```

-Will write `Hello World` to the console.
+The above code will write `Hello World` to the console.

 ### 7.2.
 PRINT